Heart attack prevention: Should I avoid secondhand smoke?

 Secondhand smoke also causes endothelial dysfunction, which makes the arteries unable to dilate.
-This condition is associated with most forms of cardiovascular disease, such as hypertension, coronary artery disease, chronic heart failure, peripheral artery disease, diabetes and chronic kidney (renal) failure.
+This condition is associated with many forms of cardiovascular disease.

 Chemicals in secondhand smoke also irritate the lining of your arteries, causing them to swell (inflammation).
-This inflammation can narrow your arteries, increasing your risk of having a heart attack.
+This inflammation can narrow your arteries, increasing your risk of having chest pain related to your heart (angina) and even a heart attack.